Main objects

 When annotations are flattened, they are “burned into” the regular content stream of the document and the fact that they were once annotations is deleted.
 This can be useful when preparing a document for printing, to ensure annotations are printed, or to finalize a form that should no longer be changed.

-mode – One of the strings 'all', 'screen', 'print'.
+mode (str) – One of the strings 'all', 'screen', 'print'.
 If omitted or set to empty, treated as 'all'. 'screen' flattens all except those marked with the PDF flag /NoView. 'print' flattens only those marked for printing.
+Default is 'all'.

 New in version 2.11.